 Legislation & policies

-The NSW Government is working to improve management of the state’s Crown land by implementing consolidated, modern and new legislation in 2018.
+The NSW Government is improving management of the state’s Crown land by implementing consolidated, modern and new legislation.

-The Crown Land Management Act 2016 (the new Act) implements reforms identified through the comprehensive review of Crown land management and follows over four years of engagement with the community on the future of Crown land.
+Commencing on 1 July 2018, the Crown Land Management Act 2016 (the Act) implements reforms identified through the comprehensive review of Crown land management and follows over four years of engagement with the community on the future of Crown land.

 The department’s policies guide our decisions and actions in implementing the legislation.